WinVector/vtreat/extras/ModelingPipelines.md

 ![](ModelingPipelines_files/figure-gfm/unnamed-chunk-10-2.png)<!-- -->

-The idea is: the work was complicated, but sharing it was not.
+The idea is: the work was complicated, but sharing should not be complicated.

 And that is how to effectively save, share, and deploy non-trivial modeling workflows.